Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Introduction and scope of the study

 \section{Introduction and scope of the study}

-To model the propagation of large water waves in the ocean or the coastal zone and their interaction with offshore structures fast and accurate numerical models are needed by scientists and engineers.
-Questions related to an accurate estimation of wave loads and structure dynamics in moderate to severe sea state conditions are of utmost importance for optimizing the design of such structures at sea and, for instance, for assessing their behavior in extreme storm conditions and/or for fatigue analysis in the life-cycle of the structure.
-A wide range of models have been developed in order to predict wave fields and hydrodynamic loads at any scale, from the simple linear potential boundary element method to complex Computational Fluid Dynamics (CFD) codes directly solving the Navier-Stokes equations.
+To model the propagation of oceanic and coastal water waves of high steepness and their interaction with offshore structures fast and accurate numerical models are needed by scientists and engineers.
+Questions related to an accurate estimation of wave loads and structure dynamics in moderate to severe sea state conditions are of utmost importance for optimizing the design of such structures at sea and, for instance, assessing their behavior in extreme storm conditions and/or for fatigue analysis in the life-cycle of the structure.
+A wide range of models have been developed to predict wave fields and hydrodynamic loads at any scale, from the simple linear potential boundary element method to complex Computational Fluid Dynamics (CFD) codes directly solving the Navier-Stokes equations.

 In the last decade, the use of CFD code has become increasingly popular in the scientific community, see for instance the applications of industrial or research codes like OpenFOAM\textregistered\ \citep{jacobsenFuhrmanFredsoe2012,hu2016numerical,higuera2013realistic,windt2019assessment}, STAR-CCM+ \citep{oggiano2017reproduction ,jiao2020cfd}, ANSYS-FLUENT \citep{kim2016numerical, feng2019generation} , and REEF3D \citep{bihs2016new} , just to mention few of them.